raygervais/100-days-of-code-challenge/README.md

 # 100-days-of-code-challenge

-The first part of my 100 Days of Code Challenge, the primary goal being to learn Python!
+A source for all of my 100 days of code challenge, which will mostly comprise of the following experiments:

+- Python
+- Swift
+- Rust
+- GoLang

+Interested in participating?
+Visit [The Offical 100 Days of Code](100daysofcode.com) website!

+## Week 1
+TBD - Python